rstudio/pygradethis/README.md

 [![lifecycle](https://img.shields.io/badge/lifecycle-experimental-blue.svg)](https://www.tidyverse.org/lifecycle/#experimental)

 A Python package to facilitate checking code output or static code checking using AST analysis.
-It can either be used with R using the [`learnr`](https://rstudio.github.io/learnr/) package, as a mirror of [`gradethis`](https://rstudio-education.github.io/gradethis/index.html) package. use in educational settings.
+It can be used with R using the [`learnr`](https://rstudio.github.io/learnr/) package, as a mirror of [`gradethis`](https://rstudio-education.github.io/gradethis/index.html) package.

 **NOTE: This package is in early development and does not work yet!** Things may change drastically without warning during this early phase.